Procter & Gamble (P&G) CEO History

 © History Oasis

-The origins of the global consumer products giant Procter & Gamble trace back to 1837 Cincinnati, where British immigrant William Procter began partnerships with both his father-in-law and a brother-in-law named James Gamble.
+Procter & Gamble traces its origins to 1837 Cincinnati, where it was founded by the British immigrant William Procter and his partnership with his brother-in-law James Gamble.

 WILLIAM COOPER PROCTER